peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Place your time and efforts on this visualization process.
 Become the person you want to be, through each of your actions.

+It is easy to get stuck in the past when we either wait for something to happen or we ignore other things in our life except for PMO.
+Realistically, there is a lot more to it.

 > Note: Atomic Habits (James Clear) provided me personal insight into the process of habits and the best ways to integrate habits into your life, and it may be useful to you.
 After breaking bad patterns, the next step is building good ones.
+Btw I find the "Identity", "Cues" and "Attractivness" parts of the book most useful ;)

 ## Credits
 Kapil Gupta MD, Peter Turok, Napolean Hill, Naval Ravikant, Jocko Willink, Leif Babin, Shad Helmstetter, James Clear, Fraser Patterson, Jaseh Onfroy, Ross Cornwell, Allen Carr, Kratos